Kelmscott

 An assessment of population growth drivers in Kelmscott reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Kelmscott's population, according to AreaSearch's analysis, was around 11,217 as of Aug 2025.
-This figure represents an increase of 613 people since the 2021 Census, which reported a population of 10,604 people.
-The growth is inferred from the estimated resident population of 11,193 from the ABS in June 2024 and an additional 75 validated new addresses since the Census date.
-This results in a population density ratio of 745 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Kelmscott's growth rate of 5.8% since the census positions it within 2.8 percentage points of the national average (8.6%), indicating competitive growth fundamentals.
-The population growth was primarily driven by overseas migration, contributing approximately 76.7% of overall population gains during recent periods.
+Kelmscott's population, as of November 2025, is approximately 11,219.
+This figure represents an increase of 615 people from the 2021 Census count of 10,604 individuals.
+The growth is inferred from ABS data showing an estimated resident population of 11,193 in June 2024 and an additional 76 validated new addresses since the Census date.
+This results in a population density ratio of 745 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Overseas migration accounted for approximately 76.7% of Kelmscott's overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Examining future trends, a population increase just below the median of national areas is expected.
-By 2041, Kelmscott's population is projected to increase by 1,013 persons, reflecting an overall increase of 8.8% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends suggest a growth just below the national median for Kelmscott.
+By 2041, the area is expected to expand by 1,013 persons, reflecting an increase of approximately 8.8% over the 17-year period from the latest population numbers.

 Frequently Asked Questions - Population